AdamMinton/query-builder/README.md

 In general, you'll want to work from left to right.

 1. Start by choosing a model and an explore.
+Only models and explores that are compatible with the tool will be presented as options.
 2. When an explore has been chosen, a list of available dimensions and metrics, organized by category, will appear in the left sidebar.
 If your explore hasn't been properly configured according to the rules mentioned above, a message indicating the issue will appear in the sidebar instead.
 3. Clicking on a dimension or metric will add that dimension or metric to the center of the screen, where you can then set how you want to use its values as a filter.
+You can remove filters by clicking on the dimension or metric again, or by clicking the "x" next to the filter in the center panel.
 4. When your filters are set, click the "Check Audience Size" button on the right to evaluate the size of an audience meeting the filter criteria.
-5. When you're satisfied with the size of the audience, begin the process of sending the audience to Google Ads by clicking either "One-Time Audience Build" or "Scheduled Audience Build."
+5. When you're satisfied with the size of the audience, begin the process of sending the audience to Google Ads by clicking either "Send Audience Now," for a one-time, immediate audience build, or by selecting a frequency, time of day, and time zone to enable the "Schedule Recurring Send" option.
 6. Each option will open a pop-up that requires you to login to Google Ads (if not logged in already) and then walks you through the audience creation/updating process, step by step.
-7. At the end, click the "Build" button and wait for an indication of the success or failure of your efforts.
+7. At the end, click the "Send Audience Now" or "Schedule Recurring Send" button in the pop-up window and wait for an indication of the success or failure of your efforts.

 =====================